-Easily to grow, this beautiful succulent for a hanging basket is drought tolerant, favorable, if you forget to water often.
-The leaves are spherical, pea-like, and light-green.
-Because of the uniquely shaped foliage, it piques up interest almost immediately.
-It’ll do well in partial sunlight, away from the scorching afternoon sun.
+Easy to grow, this beautiful succulent for a hanging basket is drought tolerant, and favorable if you forget to water often.
+The leaves are spherical, pea-like, and light green.

 10. Lantern Flower

-Plants that produce unusual bloom require special care often, which is not the case here.
-A little bit of shade and regular watering is all they need.
-Do not overwater.
-Keep them either as a climber or trailing plant.
-The choice is yours!
+Plants that produce unusual blooms require special care often, which is not the case here.
+A little bit of shade and regular watering is all this plant needs.

 11. String of Nickels